nealmanaktola/specialsms/README.md

 ##Installation:

 ###Android Application
 For android app, import project into Android Studio.
+Android sdk 21 is target, and was tested on nexus 4 emu.

 ###Server Application:
 JDK 1.70_25 was used.
 Maven was used for project build